Doralyp/poodr-notes/README.md

 >Test-to-code over-coupling has the same consequence as code-to-code over-coupling.

-Isolate dependencies:
+** Isolate dependencies:**
 * Isolate instance creation
 * Isolate vulnerable external messages
 * Remove argument-order dependences
-** Use hashes for initialization arguments
+..* Use hashes for initialization arguments
-** Explicitly define defaults
+..* Explicitly define defaults
-** Isolate multi-parameter initialization
+..* Isolate multi-parameter initialization

 Factory: an object whose purpose is to create other objects.